asterisk/documentation/docs/Development/Debugging/MALLOC_DEBUG-Compiler-Flag.md

----

-**WARNING!:**
+!!! warning
     Don't attempt to use Asterisk compiled with MALLOC\_DEBUG and run Valgrind at the same time, as they will compete and render the findings invalid for either tool.

----
+[//]: # (end-warning)

 Gathering output